learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Static_Analysis_and_Verfication.md

 A rigorous process to ensure "correctness" of software by mathematically proving the satisfaction of a given specification

 It is generally considered the highest level of assurance in software, and requires a developer knowledgeable about the code they are trying to verify, even though there are tools available.

+Generally includes some form of mathematical proofs to reason about the state of program at a given point.
+Commonly involves techniques such as induction to deal with iterative programs.

 ### Model Checking